Overview

 More serious side effects

-More serious side effects will require closer monitoring and in some cases, we may decide to stop the medicine.
+More serious side effects will require closer monitoring and, in some cases, we may decide to stop the medicine.

 Pancreatitis (inflammation of the pancreas) happens in about 1 in 30 people.

-- you have a high temperature (fever)
+- have a high temperature (fever)

-- you have severe upper stomach pain
+- have severe upper stomach pain

 Lymphoma is a type of cancer affecting the lymph glands.
 The risk of getting this is higher than in the general population but it remains very rare (1 in 2,500 people).